jflawren/BEAM-lex/README.md

   - Contains 407,513 words with linguistic metrics
   - Used for word stratification and custom word lookup
   - Required for all operations
+  - **Lexical dimensions**: The five lexical dimensions (Frequency, Complexity, Proximity, Polysemy, Diversity) used for stratification are based on the framework described in [Knoph et al. (2023)](https://academicvocab.times.uh.edu/presentations-publications/latent-lexical-dimensions/)
   - Information about the dataset and sample data used can be found [here](URL_TO_BE_ADDED)

 ### Output Locations